sandeel/tribe/doc/documentation.md

     apt-get install python-dev

-The requirements are stored in a text file called requirements.txt.
+I stored all additional requirements for the project in a text file called requirements.txt.
 PIP can parse through this file and install all the dependencies:

     pip install -r requirements.txt